A question I get asked a lot is “what are the most common traits of a successful real estate investor?”

 Almost all of the properties that I purchase require renovation work to some extent.
 You will probably be in the same situation and estimating the cost of renovation work can be tricky especially if you are going to use different independent contractors.
 Take them out to the property before you buy it and ask them to provide you with a quote.

-If you want to purchase a buy to let property or an HMO then there are a number of rules that you will need to abide by.
+If you want to purchase a single or multi family home then there are a number of rules that you will need to abide by.
 It is essential that you are aware of these different rules (and any in the pipeline) so that you are not caught out and have to spend money that you didn’t account for to be compliant.

 If you are going to use a letting agent to find you tenants and manage your property then find out all of their fees upfront.
 Also make sure that you are aware of all other costs such as conveyancing and mortgage costs.
 Create a spreadsheet and use this to calculate the likely return on investment (ROI) for each project.